cyclikal/cyckei/README.md

 ## Dependencies
 Cyckei is currently developed and tested on the latest version of Vanilla Python 3, but should work on most installations including Anaconda.
 We use Windows 10 for both development and deployment.

-*The following additional modules are required, and should be installed with pip.*
+The following additional modules are required, and should be installed with pip.
 *   pyvisa
 *   PyQt5
 *   zmq

+The following command should intall these.

     pip install pyvisa PyQt5 zmq

 In addition, there may be additional drivers necessary depending on how you interface with the Keithley SourceMeter.
 We use the National Instruments GPIB-USB-HS adaptors which require NI's 488.2 driver and NI-VISA.
 There is a python based visa library included with py-visa, but this has not been tested with Cyckei.